SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 Data search:

 * EIS has a Fido client in development.
 EIS data is available from a directory tree, so first Fido client was a scraper on the site and searches for files between a certain time and not on any other factors.
-EISPAC searches the EIS catalogue rather than just the time period thats availale in the directory tree
+EISPAC searches the EIS catalogue rather than just the time period that's available in the directory tree

 * SOAR webpage has limited flexibility to search for specific data (such as currently its indexed over time and dataset ID and level).
 But ideally want to search over some metadata (not available at moment through sunpy_soar either).
     * What is needed is also to search over an observing mode/SOOP/event list etc.